USCiLab/cereal/_includes/pointers.markdown

 ### Implementation notes

+If you are a casual user of cereal, there's no need to worry about the details of loading and saving smart pointers.
+If you are curious or want a better understanding, here's a brief overview:

 When saving an `std::shared_ptr`, we first check to make sure we haven't serialized it before.
 This is done by keeping a map from addresses to pointer ids (an `std::uint32_t`), which are unique.
 Pointers that are newly serialized are given a new id with the most significant bit set to `1`.
 When saved, an `std::shared_ptr` will first output its id, which will either have its MSB set to `1` if it is the first instance of that id, or will be an id already in the archive.
 This is immediately followed by the data found by dereferencing the pointer.
 If the pointer was equal to `nullptr`, its id is set to `0` and nothing else is saved.

 When loading an `std::shared_ptr`, we first load its id to determine whether we need to allocate data or not.
 If the MSB of a loaded id is equal to `1`, we need to actually allocate it and keep track of this allocation in a map from ids to `std::shared_ptr<void>`.
 If the MSB is not equal to `1`, we retrieve the already loaded data from the map.
 In the case of null pointers (id equal to `0`), nothing needs to be done.